Academic Support and Resources

-Co-hosted by Enrollment Management & Student Success and the Office of the Provost, the Academic Opportunities Fair is held to assist First-Year students make the most of their undergraduate career.
+Co-hosted by Enrollment Management & Student Success and the Office of the Provost, the Academic Opportunities Fair is held to assist undergraduate students make the most of their undergraduate career.
 This event highlights the major and minor academic programs available, along with supplemental academic experiences, opportunities, and exciting co-curricular options.

 Some of the specific benefits students receive from visiting the fair include: